arjunp17/MemoryControlled-MultiheadSelfAtt/README.md

     /Baseline_RNN: pairwise cosine similarity of the GRU feature embeddings of the baseline model /SelfAttn: pairwise cosine similarity of the self attention feature embeddings of the model without memory control /SelfAttn_L: pairwise cosine similarity of the memory controlled self attention feature embeddings of the model with attention width L
-    /MultiHead_SelfAttn: pairwise cosine similarity of the memory controlled self attention feature embeddings of the multiHead model
+    /MultiHead_SelfAttn: pairwise cosine similarity of the memory controlled self attention feature embeddings of the MultiHead model